Returning home after an emergency

 What can your local community do to be prepared?

 Wide-scale emergencies do happen.
-In the last five years the UK has experienced heavy snow, flooding, chemical incidents, drought, riots, terrorist attacks, utility failures and fuel shortages.
+In the last five years the UK has had heavy snow, flooding, chemical incidents, drought, riots, terrorist attacks, utility failures and fuel shortages.

 What is Community Resilience?